 And, what’s more, he’s also using the Wacom One for his math too.

 I don’t even know what this is a picture of.
 Is that called a triangle?
 But what I do know is that I don’t have a printer in my house and yet, my son is able to work on his math digitally.
 I did ask him if that was actual math when I took the picture.
 He assured me it wasn’t fake math.
 I mean, what do I know?
-I picked up the trash around his desk before I took this picture, so it would seem like my 14 year old son has a tidy clean room, so he didn’t get honesty from me.
-Maybe this is fake math.
+I picked up the trash around his desk before I took this picture, so it would seem like my 14 year old son has a tidy clean room.
+He clearly hasn’t seem me model honesty lately.
+This probably is fake math.

 All of this is to say that I do truly feel like a genius for grabbing a Wacom One before my son, once again, became my constant companion.
 It’s so much better than a printer and he actually likes using it.
 And…he can make fake math on it too.

 If your teen is also into math, or drawing then you should certainly get a Wacom One for this time of quarantine.
 But only if they are old enough to realize that spilling milk on technology is super lame.